tanrax/org-social-relay/README.md

 ### Get notifications

-`/notifications/?feed={url feed}` - Get all notifications (mentions, reactions, and replies) received by a given feed.
+`/notifications/?feed={url feed}` - Get all notifications (mentions, reactions, replies, and boosts) received by a given feed.
 Results are ordered from most recent to oldest.

 ```sh
 # URL must be encoded when passed as query parameter